 Who Is Financially Liable?

 The bail bond agent that requests that the bond be written is the one who is financially responsible for the bond.
 If the defendant doesn’t pay, the agent who the bond has been transferred to is held responsible.
-Amistad Bail Bonds can help you post bail wherever you are.
+Amistad Bail and Immigration Bonds can help you post bail wherever you are.
 We communicate with Surety to find a local agent and can help you post your bail anywhere.

 From a business standpoint, it only makes sense to transfer a bond that is over $10,000.
 There is a lot of cost involved with posting bail out of state, and it only makes sense for large bail amounts.
 If you are traveling out of state and find yourself in this situation, give us a call.
 We can expedite the process with electronic paperwork and ease of access.
 Your family or friends won’t even have to come to our office, they can simply fill everything out at home.
-Trust Amistad Bail Bonds for all your needs.
+Trust Amistad Bail and Immigration Bonds for all your needs.